Tariff Shock: How 2025’s Import Duties Are Changing the Way You Shop for Sofas – The Ultimate lesofa.club Authority Guide

 With import prices soaring, the price gap between imported and domestically produced sofas has narrowed considerably.
 American-made furniture that once seemed out of reach may now be competitively priced while offering several advantages:

 When searching for a new sofa, specifically look for brands that highlight their U.S. manufacturing.
 Don’t assume an American brand is entirely made in the U.S.; always verify the country of origin for the specific model you’re considering.
+This due diligence can save you money and ensure a higher quality product.

 3. Explore Modular Solutions: Flexibility and Budget Control